Talcum Powder and Cancer

 Mesothelioma Connection

-Talcum powder has also been linked to a rare and deadly cancer called mesothelioma.
-While mesothelioma can affect the linings of lungs, abdomen and heart, approximately three-quarters of mesothelioma cases involve the lungs.
+Talcum powder is linked to a rare and deadly cancer called mesothelioma.
+While mesothelioma can affect the linings of lungs, abdomen, heart and testicles, approximately 80% of cases involve the lungs.

-Scientific studies suggest people can develop mesothelioma by inhaling or ingesting talcum powder that’s contaminated with asbestos.
-Using talcum powder in closed spaces may increase these inhalation risks, according to a 2014 study published in the International Journal of Occupational and Environmental Health.
+Studies suggest people can develop mesothelioma by inhaling or swallowing talcum powder containing asbestos.
+A 2014 study published in the International Journal of Occupational and Environmental Health says that using talcum powder in closed spaces may increase these inhalation risks.

-The study, which was performed in conjunction with litigation, looked at one brand of talcum powder used by 10 women who developed mesothelioma.
+The study was performed in conjunction with litigation.
+It looked at one brand of talcum powder used by 10 women who developed mesothelioma and found that the brand contained asbestos.

-The study showed that the brand they had used contained asbestos.
-The scientists traced the asbestos in the talc back to the mines where the talc originated.
-They also found traces of the asbestos in the lymph node and lung tissue of at least one of the women who developed mesothelioma.
+Scientists traced the asbestos in the talc back to the mines where the talc originated.
+They also found traces of asbestos in the lymph node and lung tissue of at least one of the women who developed mesothelioma.

 Other Cancers

-A 2011 study in the journal Cancer Epidemiology, Biomarkers & Prevention, for instance, found a small increased risk of endometrial cancer among post-menopausal women who used talcum powder on their genitals.
+A 2011 study in the journal Cancer Epidemiology, Biomarkers & Prevention found a small increased risk of endometrial cancer among postmenopausal people who used talcum powder on their genitals.

-Using data from the Nurses’ Health Study (NHS), the researchers analyzed the medical history of 66,028 women, including 599 who had invasive endometrial cancer.
-It showed that post-menopausal women who had used talc on their genitals had a 21 percent increased risk of endometrial cancer.
-Those who had used talcum powder more than once a week had a 24 percent increased risk of endometrial cancer.
+Researchers looked at the medical history of 66,028 women from the Nurses’ Health Study.
+This group included 599 women diagnosed with invasive endometrial cancer.
+It showed that postmenopausal women who used talc on their genitals had a 21% increased risk of endometrial cancer.
+Those who had used talcum powder more than once a week had a 24% increased risk of endometrial cancer.

 Minimizing Risks

-If you’re worried about possible cancer risks associated with talcum powder, your best bet is to avoid using it.
-You may want to try a cornstarch-based powder instead.
-Other talc-free powders include blends of ingredients such as rice starch, tapioca starch, kaolin and rice powder.
+If you’re worried about possible cancer risks associated with talcum powder, the best solution is to avoid using it.
+You could opt for a cornstarch-based powder instead.
+Although many consumer products have talc, alternatives include tapioca starch, baking soda, arrowroot powder and rice powder.

-If you do use talcum powder, you should avoid inhaling it, and if you’re a woman, you should avoid using it in your genital region.
-If you chose to use talcum powder, use the least amount possible.
+If you do use talcum powder, avoid inhaling it.
+People with ovaries should avoid using it in their genital area.
+Also, try to use the smallest amount of talcum powder possible.

 If you’re concerned that you may have a health issue related to talc exposure, talk to your doctor.